dynatrace-oss/nettracer-bpf/README.md

 The BPF program, composed of BPF maps and kprobes, is compiled to an ELF object file.
 At runtime, that object file is loaded by NetTracer using utilities found in _bpf\_generic_.

+# How NetTracer works

 NetTracer does not have any runtime dependencies on kernel headers, nor it is tied to any specific kernel version or configuration.
-To adapt to the currently running kernel at runtime, NetTracer creates a series of TCP connections with known parameters (such as known IP addresses and ports) and discovers where those parameters are stored in the kernel struct sock.
+To adapt to the currently running kernel at runtime, NetTracer creates a series of TCP connections with known parameters (such as known IP addresses and ports) and discovers where those parameters are stored in the kernel [struct sock](https://www.kernel.org/doc/htmldocs/networking/API-struct-sock.html).
 This process is often referred to as offset guessing.
 Since a BPF programs cannot loop, NetTracer does not directly iterate over the possible offsets.
 It is instead controlled from user space by the binary using a state machine.

 Only Linux kernels of version 4.15 or above are supported.
 NetTracer was inspired by [weaveworks' tcptracer-bpf](https://github.com/weaveworks/tcptracer-bpf).